jlscott64/SikuliX-IDE/README.md

  - you might always post an issue with any content in this repo of course

 **Contribution**
- - pull requests are always welcome (beginning mid June 2013)
+ - pull requests are always welcome
  - everyone is welcome to add interesting stuff, experiences, solutions to the wiki in this repo